Ontario Pricing Guide · Updated 2026

 How Much Do Heat Loss Calculations Cost in Ontario?
 The Complete 2026 Pricing Guide

-The short answer: a BCIN-stamped CSA F280 heat loss calculation for a standard Ontario residential building permit costs between $195 and $595, depending on the project type, the scope of the package, and the designer.
-The full HVAC mechanical package — heat loss plus drawings, MVDS, and Schedule 1 — runs $595 to $1,200 for most custom homes.
+The short answer: a BCIN-stamped CSA F280 heat loss calculation for a standard Ontario residential building permit typically costs between $300 and $600, depending on the project, the scope of the package, and the designer.
+The full HVAC mechanical package — heat loss plus drawings, MVDS, and Schedule 1 — runs roughly $600 to $1,200+ for most custom homes.
 Online calculators are free but are not accepted for permit purposes.
+Our own pricing is flat-rate: $395 for the heat loss report, $695 for the complete HVAC design package.
 This guide explains what drives the cost, what you actually need for your permit, and why price alone is the wrong metric for choosing a heat loss designer.

 The OBC mandates a BCIN-registered designer produce the report — which means the "cheap" option is often not a real option at all.
 A report produced without a BCIN stamp is returned by the building department reviewer before any technical review begins.
 Understanding the cost structure is the first step to avoiding that outcome.
 For a firm price on your specific project, see our heat loss calculation service.